 No, vulnerability scanning does not automatically fix the vulnerabilities detected.
 A vulnerability scan will generate an itemised report on any vulnerabilities that it has detected, normally ranking them by severity and risk.
 From that point it is down to your IT department, or a managed IT department like us, to review the vulnerabilities that have been flagged, check that they genuinely are vulnerabilities and not false positives, and then fix them.

-Will A Vulnerability Scan Replace The Rest Of My Cybersecurity?
+Does A Vulnerability Scan Replace The Need For Cybersecurity?

 No, a vulnerability scan is not designed to replace your other cybersecurity measures, it is designed to augment them.
 The scan allows you to check vulnerabilities across multiple devices and networks far quicker than a human would be able to but should not be relied on in lieu of a qualified cybersecurity professional.
 Rather, regular vulnerability scanning should be considered as just one important aspect of a comprehensive cyber-defence plan that would also include:

 - Ransomware Protection